 EMPLOYEE ACCIDENT/INCIDENT REPORT >>

 An employee accident report must be completed for ALL accidents/injuries.
-If you are filing a worker's compensation claim you must complete BOTH the accident report and the 801 claim form linked below.
+Please submit the Accident/Incident report electronically if at all possible (printing off the report to complete it removes reporting function of Public School Works).
+If you are filing a workers' compensation claim you must complete BOTH the electronic accident/incident report and the 801 claim form linked below.

 **NOTE** If your accident/injury involves a student, DO NOT include the student's name on the accident report.
+Please refer to the student as "student" or by their initials only.
 Student information must be kept confidential.

 1. Who must report on-the-job injuries?